Rise to Success: Career Highlights of Pete Hegseth

 In the Arena: Good Citizens, a Great Republic, and How One Speech Can Reinvigorate America

-January 2017: Official Co-host of Fox & Friends Weekend
+January 2017: Official Co-Host of Fox & Friends Weekend

 In January 2017, Hegseth became an official co-host of Fox & Friends Weekend.

-2017: Co-hosts Fox & Friends Weekend
+2017: Co-hosted Fox & Friends Weekend

-2017: Wrote the foreword to The Case Against the Establishment
+2017: Writing the foreword to 'The Case Against the Establishment'

-In 2017, Hegseth wrote the foreword to "The Case Against the Establishment", a book written by Nick Adams and Dave Erickson.
+In 2017, Pete Hegseth wrote the foreword to "The Case Against the Establishment", a book written by Nick Adams and Dave Erickson.

-June 2019: Joins DC Army National Guard
+June 2019: Joined DC Army National Guard

 Loading Video...